riccivr/youtube-video-sorter/README.md

 ## Usage

-1. Navigate to a YouTube channel or search results page.
+1. Navigate to a YouTube channel page.
-2. Click the YouTube Video Sorter icon in your Chrome toolbar to open the popup.
+2. Click the "Sort by" button to open the sort menu.
-3. Add categories and associated keywords:
+3. Select "Manage Categories" from the menu options.
+4. In the category manager overlay:
-   - Enter a category name (e.g., "Conan's Late Show")
+   - Add new categories by entering a name and comma-separated keywords
-   - Enter keywords separated by commas (e.g., "late show, monologue, guest interview")
-   - Click "Add Category"
-4. Click "Apply Sorting" to categorize the videos on the current page.
-5. Use the filter buttons that appear on the YouTube page to show/hide videos by category.
+   - View existing categories and their keywords
+   - Delete categories you no longer need
+5. Close the category manager by clicking "Manage Categories" again.
+6. Use your custom categories from the "Sort by" menu to filter videos.
+7. Select a category to sort the videos.
+Videos matching the category will be shown first, while others will be hidden.
+8. Use the "Reset Custom Sort" option to return to the original video order.

 ## File Structure

 - `manifest.json`: Chrome extension manifest file
-- `popup.html`: HTML for the extension popup
-- `popup.js`: JavaScript for popup functionality
-- `content.js`: Content script that runs on YouTube pages
+- `content.js`: Content script that integrates with YouTube's UI and manages categories
 - `background.js`: Background script for the extension

 ## Development

 To modify or extend the extension:

-1. Edit the relevant files (`popup.html`, `popup.js`, `content.js`, etc.).
+1. Edit the relevant files (`content.js`, `manifest.json`, etc.).
 2. Save your changes.
 3. Go to `chrome://extensions/` in Chrome.
 4. Find the YouTube Video Sorter extension and click the refresh icon.